 We have appointed Koji Fukuoka in February 2018, as Emergency Response Coordinator, who will lead establishing strategic plans on how the University deals with disasters such as fire, earthquake and tsunamis.
 He established BCP on earthquake and tsunamis, Fire Response manual that was posted at each unit/section, and trained the OIST community in how to respond to a fire and earthquake.
 He also trained faculty and staff using Seaside House and Seaside Faculty House on major tsunami evacuation in cooperation with Japan Air Self-Defense Force in September 2018.

 5. Diving Safety Officer

-For the post of a specialized diving safety officer who takes full responsibility for all aspects of health and safety concerns with diving, OIST has made a contract with a part-time diving safety officer who is an experienced diving instructor and bilingual of Japanese and English.
-OIST has recruited a full-time diving safety officer.
-The diving safety officer will be on board on March 1, 2019.
+For the post of a specialized diving safety officer who takes full responsibility for all aspects of health and safety concerns with diving, OIST has appointed Mr. Junichi Ozawa who is an experienced diving instructor and bilingual of Japanese and English as of March 1, 2019.

 6. Reports on Near Misses

 OIST promotes open reporting of minor accidents and “near misses.”
 Open reporting means that the reporters or the persons involved in the “near misses” are not reprimanded.
 By ensuring that no one gets reprimanded, the University encourages researchers and students to report rather than hiding the near misses.
 OIST exhibited a gallery of 20 “near miss” posters.
 They were presented in the corridor connecting Lab 1 and Lab 3 in November 2017 during the Safety Enhancement Month.
 In FY 2018, ten additional posters were created on different near misses and minor accidents.
 They were posted throughout the campus during the Safety Enhancement Month in November 2018.